CONSULAR LEGALIZATION AND APOSTILLE OF DOCUMENTS IN KAZAKHSTAN

 Processing time and rates of fees:

-• The standard term for legalisation of a document in the Department of Consular Service of the MFA is 3 business days.
+• The standard term for legalization of a document in the Department of Consular Service of the MFA is 3 business days.

 • Consideration of a document in a foreign consulate takes on average from 5 to 15 business days depending on the type of document and requirements of the consulate.

-• The consular fee for legalisation of a document in the Department of Consular Service of the MFA is 0.5 MCI (1,725 tenge).
+• The consular fee for legalization of a document in the Department of Consular Service of the MFA is 0.5 MCI.

-• The amount of consular fee for legalisation of a document in a consulate depends on the rate of each individual consulate.
+• The amount of consular fee for legalization of a document in a consulate depends on the rate of each individual consulate.

 Important